telerik/fiddler-everywhere-docs/user-guide/main-menu.md

 - **Documentation**&mdash;Opens a new browser tab with the [Fiddler Everywhere documentation website](https://docs.telerik.com/fiddler-everywhere/).
 - **Open Application Logs Folder**&mdash;Opens the local folder that contains the Fiddler Everywhere log files.
 For more information, refer to the article on [using the log files for troubleshooting your local setup]({%slug fiddler-log-files%}).
 - **About**&mdash;Opens a dialog window that provides information about the current version and build date of Fiddler Everywhere.
 On macOS, the dialog also contains information about the type of the build (Apple Silicon(arm64) for [Mac computers with Silicon chips](https://support.apple.com/en-us/HT211814) versus Intel(x64) for Mac computers with Intel chips).
 - **Contact Support**&mdash;Available for both the trial and [commercial]({%slug introduction%}#key-features) versions.
-The support option uses the default email client of the operating system.
+The support option loads the official support center at https://www.telerik.com/account/support-center

 ![Help Menu](../images/menu/menu-help-update.png)

-## Manage Subscriptions

-The **Manage Subscriptions** window redirects to the [Fiddler dashboard site]({%slug fiddler-dashboard%}) located at https://dashboard.getfiddler.com where account owners can manage their subscription plans, add and remove seats, update payment details, and more.
-Users that are not account owners will be able to see their subscription status.

 ## Feedback